 Due to the implementation of multiple tobacco cessation programs, tobacco use has dropped dramatically.
-The current rate of 17.1% for adults is still above the national HP 2020 target of 12%.5
+However, the current smoking prevalence for adults (17.1%) is still above the national HP 2020 target of 12%.5

-Clark County, with 13.3% of adults reporting recent binge drinking, compares favorably to the state with 15.2%.
-Among high school students, those identifying as Hispanic had the highest rate of binge drinking with 20.8%.3
+About 13.3% of Clark County adults reported recent binge drinking in 2013, comparing favorably to the state rate of 15.2%.
+Among high school students, those identifying as Hispanic had the highest rate of binge drinking at 20.8%.3

 Drug-induced deaths from drug poisonings and those attributed to drug dependence or addiction nearly doubled over the past decade.
 Drug overdose is now the leading cause of injury mortality.
-Rates for Clark County are approximately70% higher than the nation, with most of these deaths involving opioid analgesics.
-This is most prevalent in those aged 45-54 and non-Hispanic Whites.
-Males have twice the overdose rate of females.32 The prescribing pattern for opioid analgesics in Nevada is also higher than the national average.33
+Rates for Clark County were approximately 70% higher than the nation in 2010-2011.
+Close to two-thirds of drug overdoses involved opioid analgesics.
+Adults aged 45-54 had higher overdose fatality rates involving opioid analgesics than other age groups, with non-Hispanic Whites representing the majority of opioid analgesics.
+Nevada also had a higher-than-the-nation prescribing pattern for opioid analgesics.

-Maternal Child Health
+Maternal and Child Health

-From 2004-2013, slight declines across all types of neonatal deaths have been observed in Clark County.
+Slight declines in neonatal and post-neonatal deaths have been observed in Clark County in recent years.

 In 2013, 36% of infant deaths in the U.S. were due to preterm-related complications.34 During this year, 10.4% of all births in Clark County were preterm.
-This was higher for Black mothers with 13.2% of births being preterm.35 The Clark County percentage of low birth weight births was 8.0% in 2013.
-This approaches the national HP 2020 target of 7.8% for low birth weight infants.
-However, there are significant disparities between racial/ethnic groups with black mothers accounting for12.3% of low birth weight infants.35 In 2013, 70.3% of all mothers began receiving prenatal care in the first trimester.
+The rate was higher for Black mothers (13.2%).36 The proportion of low birth weight births in Clark County was 8.0% in 2013.
+This approaches the national HP 2020 target of 7.8%.
+However, there were significant disparities between racial/ethnic groups; 12.3% of low birth weight infants were born to Black mothers.36 In 2013, 70.3% of all mothers began receiving prenatal care in the first trimester.
 The proportion was highest among White mothers (81.3%) and lowest among Hispanic (61.3%) and Black (62.3%) mothers, suggesting the need for tailored interventions for Hispanic and Black mothers.12

 Drinking alcohol during pregnancy can cause multiple complications.
-In 2012, 97.7% of Clark County's expectant mothers reported abstinence from alcohol.
-This rate is 0.6% short of the HP 2020target.
-In 2012, expectant mothers who state they abstain from cigarette smoking during pregnancy have increased to 91.2%.
-This is also short of the HP 2020 target of 98.6%.12
+In 2014, 99.5% of Clark County's expectant mothers reported abstinence from alcohol.
+In the same year, self-reported abstinence from cigarette smoking during pregnancy reached 96.1%, short of the HP 2020 target of 98.6%.41

 Teens giving birth can result in negative health, social, and economic consequences.
-In Clark County, between 2011 and 2013 the teen birth rates were 32.1/1,000 persons which is higher than the state rate of 31.5/1,000.3
+In Clark County, the teen birth rate was 32.1 live births per 1,000 females aged 15-19 in 2011-2013, higher than the statewide rate of 31.5/1,000.3